Skip to content

 Algorand (ALGO)

 Algorand is considered both a digital currency and blockchain platform.
 This project has also been labeled the "Ethereum Killer" as it can host other cryptocurrencies and blockchain-based projects, like Ethereum.
-The Algorand platform is designed to process high-volume transactions quickly, similar to popular payments processors like Mastercard and Visa.
+The Algorand platform is designed to process high-volume transactions quickly, similar to popular payment processors like Mastercard and Visa.

 A unique feature of Algorand is that it uses a modified version of the “proof-of-stake” consensus mechanism.
 While the traditional proof-of-stake method allows cryptocurrency holders to opt into validating transactions, the pure-proof-of-stake method recruits validators from the entire pool of ALGO holders.
 All ALGO holders who stake their ALGO are rewarded every time a new block is added to the Algorand blockchain.